 We pushed the walking wounded as quickly as we could.
-Somehow or other we covered the flight of the carts which had escaped the tanks.
+Somehow or other we covered the flight of the carts that had escaped the tanks.

-But everywhere men were falling over head first or sinking to their knees, their lungs or their bellies punctured by the bullets which whistled in a mad pizzicato from both sides of the corridor.
+But everywhere men were falling over head first or sinking to their knees, their lungs or their bellies punctured by the bullets that whistled in a mad row from both sides of the corridor.